voges/amlg/README.md

 We use [pip](https://pip.pypa.io) for package and environment management.

+Follow the steps below to set up your environment using the provided [`requirements.txt`](requirements.txt) file.

-We provide a [`requirements.txt`](requirements.txt) file, used and tested on macOS Sonoma 14.6.1 with pip 24.2.
+The environment has been used and tested on the following systems:

+- macOS Sonoma 14.6.1 with Python 3.12.6 and pip 24.2
-Here are the most important commands:
+- Ubuntu 22.04.5 LTS with Python 3.10.12 and pip 22.0.2

+### Setup Instructions

 1. Create a virtual environment:
     ```sh